barsanges/diplo/README.md

 the board game
 [Diplomacy](https://boardgamegeek.com/boardgame/483/diplomacy).

-A [Makefile](Makefile) allows to build the program only Linux, with the help of Mono.
+A [Makefile](Makefile) allows to build the program on Linux, with the help of Mono.

 The syntax of the orders is as follow: